HawgBeat - How to watch Arkansas-Louisville, projected lineups, more

 "Look, the bottom line is we have three really tough games coming up against long, athletic teams," Musselman said.
 "Three games in three days with a lineup right now that we can’t really afford to have sprained ankles and stuff like that."

-Musselman mentioned Wednesday that Smith had yet to practice at the point, but he is continuing to improve.
+Musselman mentioned Wednesday that Smith had yet to practice at that point, but he is continuing to improve.
 Smith made the trip to Maui with the rest of the team, as well.

 Fellow freshman Jordan Walsh exited the win over South Dakota State with an ankle injury and he didn't return.
 Musselman said after the game that the injury was a concern.